richdynamix/capistrano-ghostinspector/README.md

 set :rollback, false
 ```

 The Google Analytics property must be inserted into the `ga_property` in order to log deployments and errors.
 Simply update your YAML to include this `ga_property: "UA-XXXXXXXX-1"`.
-To disable the Google Analytics tracking just leave the `ga_property` as empty string i.e. `ga_property: ""` in your YAML
+To disable the Google Analytics tracking just leave the `ga_property` as empty string i.e. `ga_property: ""` in your YAML.

+Since version `0.3.0`, Google Analytics now uses Custom Dimensions as outlined in the [Google Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters?hl=en#cd_ "Google Measurement Protocol") documentation.
+When you define a new custom dimension in Google Analytics you are given a new dimension index.
+Default accounts have 20 available indexes where as premium accounts have 200.
+The `ga_custom_1` property is used to define the custom dimension for the testname and `ga_custom_2` is used to define the Jira tickets.
+If you do not set the `ga_custom_1` or `ga_custom_2` properties then the default index of `1` & `2` will be used.

 ## Usage